Microsheaves from Hitchin fibers via Floer theory: Floer theory in hyperk ahler manifolds

+\begin{proposition} Assume a complex Liouville manifold $(W, I, \Omega)$ extends to a complete hyperk\"ahler structure such that the $S^1 \subset \C^*$ action is Hamiltonian for $\omega_I$.
+Then $(W, \mathrm{Re}(e^{i \theta} \Omega))$ is Weinstein. \end{proposition} \begin{proof} The Liouville vector field is the gradient with respect to the hyperk\"ahler metric of the moment map for the $S^1$ action. \end{proof}

+\begin{proof}[Proof of Theorem \ref{intro main theorem}] Definition \ref{c h i s} translated through Proposition \ref{hyperk weinstein} allows us to invoke Corollary \ref{cor: hkw}.
+(Connected components of fibers of an integrable system are tori, hence carry a canonical spin structure.)
+Finally, the hypothesis that $h:W\to A$ is proper and $\C^*$-equivariant for an action which contracts $A$ to a point makes clear that $h^{-1}(0)$ is the locus in $W$ which does not escape under the Liouville flow, i.e. its core. \end{proof}

+\begin{remark} Returning to the setting of Higgs bundles, let $L$ be the object of the Fukaya category and $F$ be the microsheaf associated to some smooth Hitchin fibre $h^{-1}(b)$.
+We can determine the rank of the local system obtained by further restricting $F$ to the locus of very-stable bundles.
+Let $T$ be the cotangent fiber at a very stable bundle.
+Then by \cite{GPS3}, $\Hom(T, L)$ is the stalk of $F$.
+For a generic choice of cotangent fiber, the intersection $T \cap h^{-1}(b)$ is transverse.
+The indices of the intersections of complex Lagrangians are all equal, so $\Hom(T, L)$ is concentrated in one degree, and has rank equal to the intersection number of $T$ and $h^{-1}(b)$, which in turn is equal to the (positive) multiplicity of the locus of stable bundles in the (nonreduced) nilpotent cone.
+For $\mathrm{GL}_n$, this number is computed explicitly in \cite{Hausel-Hitchin}.

+It may be interesting to explore the microstalks on other components, for which the slices constructed in \cite{Collier-Wentworth, Hausel-Hitchin} should be useful. \end{remark}

 \begin{remark} The cotangent bundle of a complex manifold is complex Liouville, but in general only carries an (incomplete) hyperk\"ahler metric in a neighborhood of the zero section \cite{Feix, Kaledin-cotangent}.
-We expect that nevertheless some version of Theorem \ref{thm: solomon-verbitsky}, and hence Theorem \ref{thm: hkw}, should be true in this context.
+We expect that nevertheless some version of Theorem \ref{thm: solomon-verbitsky}, and hence Corollary \ref{cor: hkw}, should be true in this context.
 Specialized to the case of cotangent bundles of curves, such a result would imply the existence of a Floer theoretic functor carrying local systems on spectral covers to local systems on the base.
-It is natural to expect that the trees which calculate this functor in the flow-tree limit \cite{Ekholm} are identical with the `spectral networks' of \cite{GMN}. \end{remark}
+It is natural to expect that the trees which calculate this functor in the flow-tree limit \cite{Ekholm} are given by the `spectral network' prescription of \cite{GMN}. \end{remark}

 \begin{remark} There are natural examples which are (compatibly) Weinstein and complex symplectic, but not complex Liouville or complete hyperk\"ahler, such as a neighborhood of a nodal elliptic curve in an elliptically fibered K3 surface.
 More general examples of such spaces appear in \cite{Dancso-McBreen-Shende, Gammage-McBreen-Webster, Aganagic}.
 It is desirable to generalize Theorem \ref{thm: solomon-verbitsky} to this context as well. \end{remark}